korean beauty guides

 [source: Daily Mail, 2017]

 One of the major issues I have with the popularisation of the “10 Step Korean Skin Care Routine” myth is that it is deeply dehumanising.
-While these articles may initially appear positive, they ultimately convey an underlying message that Asians partake in eccentric activities because they are not as civilised as Westerners.
+While these articles may initially appear positive on the surface, the underlying message they send is that Asians like to engage in eccentric activities because they’re not as civilised as Westerners.

 Likewise, the “10 Step Korean Skin Care Routine” myth portrays Koreans as shallow individuals with misplaced priorities, who are more than happy to dedicate several hours each day to skin care.
 In reality, Koreans are ordinary people like you and me, many of them face the challenges of being overworked or unemployed and they simply do not have the time, energy, or financial means to support such an extravagant lifestyle.

-Additionally, the myth sends the wrong message to those who are new to skin care.
-It suggests that there is a one-size-fits-all routine that works for everyone, instead of encouraging individuals to understand and address their unique skin care needs.
+Additionally, I find the myth sends sends the wrong message to those who are new to skin care.
+It suggests that there is a one-size-fits-all routine that works for everyone, instead of encouraging beginners to understand and address their unique skin care needs.

 As a professional in the industry, I witness firsthand the true potential, innovation, and excellence that the Korean beauty industry has to offer.
-That’s why it truly disappoints me that this marketing stunt is widely perceived as the epitome of Korean beauty.
+That’s why it truly disappoints me that this marketing gimmick is widely considered to be the most representative part of the Korean beauty industry.

 Conclusions